Developing Leaders in Every Sector, Industry, and Corner of the Globe

 Featuring a powerful professional network and a flexible curriculum, the EMPA teaches seasoned professionals advanced competency in leading organizations to address the world's most pressing challenges.
 Students are trained in rigorous methods of management and leadership to develop skills and tools that allow them to affect positive change in their field.
 Students work closely with a faculty advisor to develop individual learning plans based on their unique leadership ambitions and career goals.

 Students in the EMPA have at least 10 years of professional experience and 7 years of management-level experience, and are either a rising leader, or already in an executive position.
-Graduates of the program benefit from NYU Wagner's deep connections throughout New York City and the globe.

 Degree Timeline and Requirements